niszel-tries/backwards/README.md

 - James knows she has forgotten something.
 - James is actually Sarah's boyfriend.
 - Sarah has forgotten not only the location and events, but James himself.
-- Photos and old messages later confirm their relationship.
+- Sarah's own phone and photos provide evidence of their relationship.
-- Something strange can be seen in one of the photos after Sarah returns home.

-Recurring / Suspicious Details
+- Sarah discovers that they were together for a year and eight months.
+- James deliberately doesn't simply tell Sarah everything because he wants her to remember him herself.
+- The boyfriend revelation becomes part of a larger mystery: what happened to Sarah?
+- James knows something about what happened.
+- The story ends the revelation by implying that James was already trying to tell Sarah the truth.

+---

+RECURRING / SUSPICIOUS DETAILS

 - “He's going to hear us.”
 - James knows Sarah will be loud.